 Add toppings - You can easily add melted butter or parmesan cheese to the top of the biscuits.
 I like to butter biscuits once they come out of the oven, as this is the best way to get that added flavor right when they're warm.

-Use a baking sheet - If you don't want to make this easy recipe in a pan, you can absolutely put the biscuits on a baking sheet to bake in the oven.Â
+Use a baking sheet - If you don't want to make this easy recipe in a pan, you can absolutely put the biscuits on a baking sheet to bake in the oven.

 Mix-ins - Try adding extract or zest plus a bit of sugar.
 I do this in my Lemon Biscuits Recipe and they make a great shortcake!
+Or go savory and add chopped jalapeno peppers and shredded cheddar cheese.

 Another great spread is this Strawberry Curd Recipe.
 We also enjoy jam with biscuits such as our Pineapple Jam Recipe.